 We do not take a ‘blame and shame’ approach: we are all in this together, and subject to similar messages from society, and we all deserve to be treated with dignity and compassion.

 We create safe and welcoming spaces where people feel safe and supported.
 We also encourage everyone to develop greater self-awareness through reflection, supported by our skilled facilitators.

 We regularly refine our programs to reflect the most up-to-date research about what works to create gender equality and reduce the use of violence and other harmful behaviours.

 Our programs for schools

-Our evidence-based programs challenge harmful norms about gender in order to improve wellbeing, behaviour and safety.
+Our evidence-based programs challenge harmful norms about gender to improve wellbeing, behaviour and safety.
 Our resources and workshops have been designed to align with the Victorian Resilience, Rights & Respectful Relationships Curriculum.

 Our workshops for students, staff, parents and school leaders introduce participants to the pressures boys and men can feel to behave a certain way, the impacts of these pressures, and how to move away from harmful attitudes and behaviours.
-Versions of these workshops have been developed for each year level, and we also provide workshops for school staff and parents.
+Our workshops aim to build awareness, open conversation and skills to adopt healthier habits and develop healthier identities.